johnnymast/redbox-tracker/README.md

 ## Disclaimer

-This project is inspired by [Laravel Visitor Tracker](https://github.com/voerro/laravel-visitor-tracker).
+This project is inspired by Laravel Visitor Tracker.
 I have created my own version of this software because I need that functionality for a project of my own.
-This means i want all my dependenties for that projects 'Inhouse'.
+This means I want all my dependencies for that projects 'Inhouse'.

 ## Author